taogen-docs/resources-of-learning/directions/information-security-resources.md

 - Network Security Assessment by Chris McNab
 - Cryptography and Network Security: Principles and Practice by William Stallings
 - The Practice of Network Security Monitoring: Understanding Incident Detection and Response by Richard Bejtlich
+- Network Security: Private Communication in a Public World (2nd, 2002) by Charlie Kaufman , Radia Perlman
+- Attacking Network Protocols: A Hacker's Guide to Capture, Analysis, and Exploitation by James Forshaw

 <br>

 <h2><a name="websec_t" href="#websec_c">Web Security</a></h2>
 <br>